sharath-5br2r/my-patched-apks/CONFIG.md

 prefer_dl_mode = "apk" # Preference order to select apk from apkmirror. 'apk' or 'bundle'. default: apk.
 Made for Paresh Proton VPN which only works with bundle.

-# optional args to be passed to cli. can be used to set patch options
+# optional global args for all patches to be passed to cli.
 # multiline strings in the config is supported
 patcher-args = """\
-  -OdarkThemeBackgroundColor=#FF0F0F0F \
-  -Oanother-option=value \
+  --continue-on-error
   """

-excluded-patches = """\
-  'Some Patch' \
-  'Some Other Patch' \
-  """

-included-patches = "'Some Patch'"                          # whitespace seperated list of non-default patches to include. default: "" include-stock = "merged"                                   # 'merged', 'split' or 'disable'. default: merged exclusive-patches = false                                  # exclude all patches by default. default: false
+include-stock = "merged"                                   # 'merged', 'split' or 'disable'. default: merged exclusive-patches = false                                  # exclude all patches by default. default: false